 27.3 Consequential Losses Losses»

 .
 The Parties have agreed to liquidate certain direct damages and have provided for these damages as Liquidated Damages and Cancellation Fees.
 For purposes of this Section, Liquidated Damages and Cancellation Fees shall not be deemed consequential losses.
 In no event, whether as a result of breach of contract, breach of warranty, tort liability (including negligence or strict liability without regard to fault) or otherwise, and whether arising before or after completion of the Scope of Work, shall either Party be liable to the other Party for special, indirect, exemplary or consequential losses of any nature whatsoever, including losses or damages caused by reason of unavailability of the Equipment, shutdowns or service interruptions, loss of use, loss of profits or revenue, inventory or use charges, cost of purchased or replacement power, interest charges or cost of capital or claims of a Party’s customers.
-For the avoidance of doubt, the foregoing limitation of liability in this Section shall in no case not limit Seller’s obligation to indemnify, defend and hold harmless Purchaser for any claims, losses or damages occasioned by third parties Indemnified Parties in accordance with Article XX for any Third Party Claim, including Claims involving the Third Party’s consequential losses.
+For the avoidance of doubt, the foregoing limitation of liability in this Section shall in no case not limit Seller’s obligation to indemnify, defend and hold harmless Purchaser for any claims, losses or damages occasioned by third parties in respect of the consequential portion of any damages for which Seller would otherwise properly liable in accordance with section 20.1(a)..

 27.4 Releases Valid in All Events»